Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • ArgoCD for product apps with central visibility.

-• Flux for cluster infrastructure (ingress controllers, monitoring, operators).
+• Flux for cluster infrastructure: ingress controllers, monitoring, operators.

-This separation makes sense: product apps benefit from shared UI; infrastructure can be cluster-local managed with Flux.
+This separation makes sense: product apps benefit from shared UI; infrastructure can be managed cluster-local with Flux.

 Conclusion